tduffield/confluence-pod/README.md

-baseUrl | The domain root for your Confluence installation | required space | The reference to the space where you want to upload | required parentPageId | The page under which all pages are published | nil includeHeader | Whether or not to include an info panel at the top of the page indicating the page is exported from Dendron | false
+baseUrl | The domain root for your Confluence installation | required space | The reference to the space where you want to upload | required parentPageId | The page under which all pages are published | nil includeNote | Whether or not to include an info panel at the top of the page indicating the page is exported from Dendron | false

 ## Debugging
 The most likely bug you'll run into once you get things working is `com.atlassian.confluence.api.service.exceptions.BadRequestException: Content body cannot be converted to new editor format`.
 This means that there's something in the HTML that Confluence doesn't like.
 This means that there's probably an edge case that I haven't caught (apologies).